HZAOUDI/HZAOUDI/README.md

 <h3 align="center">A passionate computer science student currently pursuing my study at the National School of Applied Sciences.
 I'm thrilled to share my coding journey and projects with you on this GitHub profile.</h3>
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/4055494/screenshots/15215756/media/d2b66c4ca0192aa26d103448b3d1518b.gif">

-- 🚀 I’m currently **focusing on honing my skills in software development, data science, and web development.**
+- 🚀 **As a curious learner, I'm always excited to dive into new technologies, languages, and frameworks.
+With a strong foundation in computer science principles and a hunger for knowledge, I'm constantly expanding my skills and pushing the boundaries of what I can achieve.**

 - 💻 Throughout my academic journey, **I've had the opportunity to work on various projects that have challenged me to think critically, solve problems, and collaborate effectively.**

+- 🌟 **I'm a firm believer in continuous learning and personal growth.**

 - 📫 How to reach me **hayazaoudi2001@gmail.com**

-- 🌟 **I'm a firm believer in continuous learning and personal growth.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">